 Dry Film Thickness – This is a measure of thickness or depth of a coat of paint when dry or cured.
 Dry film thickness can be measured “destructively” or “non-destructively”.
 The destructive method involves making a cut into the dry coating, right down to the substrate and then measuring.
 Non destructive measurements can be made with a digital meter.

 Do you need a specific colour paint?
-Are you struggling to find a colour match?

 We’ve had many a customer truly grateful for certain shades of yellow and orange that they’ve been unable to source.
 While most large paint retailers are willing to colour match emulsions to almost any colour, we’ve found this isn’t always the case with high quality metal and wood protective paints.
 This seems to be especially true for the hard wearing coatings that our own customers need in specific shades.